Understanding Users' Interaction with Login Notifications: Method

 For this, we invited participants to take part in a multi-stage study about changes in the cognitive ability of mental rotation over time~\cite{shepard-71-mental-rotation, vandenberg-78-mental-rotation}.
 This framing allowed us to inform people about the length of the commitment without revealing our interest and justified the account creation on our website.
-The task also was a strong cognitive distractor that prevented participants from drawing too much attention to the authentication task.
+The task was also a strong cognitive distractor that prevented participants from paying too much attention to the notification and authentication task.

-Similar to Study~1, we used 2 treatments and the baseline notification (see Figure~\ref{fig:baselineemail}) adapted to the branding of our study's website: The legit group ($n=110$) received a notification only after they logged in themselves.
+We used two treatments, and the baseline notification (see Figure~\ref{fig:baselineemail}) was adapted to the branding of our study's website: The legitimate group ($n=110$) received a notification only after they logged in.
 The location, date, and device in the notification were derived from the metadata of their login.
 The malicious group ($n=119$) received a notification unexpectedly at a time when they had not interacted with the account for multiple days.
 This resembled a login attempt by a malicious actor.
 The location (``California, USA'') and device (``Chrome on Windows'') were selected to have the highest statistical chance of matching any user in our U.S.-based sample~\cite{us-22-population, statcounter-22-browser-market, statcounter-22-os-market}.
-We did not allow mobile devices and used a tracking pixel to see if the email was opened.
+Trawling (untargeted) attackers would likely use a similar configuration when signing into the account, to minimize the risk of being detected by RBA systems~\cite{doerfler-19-login-challenges}.
+Because the details are intentionally chosen to closely align with common user configurations -- just like in real life -- some participants in our study (10 of 119) also matched these details, making it more challenging for them to recognize that the notification is a result of a malicious login.
+We did not allow mobile devices and recorded if the email was opened via a small self-hosted image, which itself was invisible in the email.